sunpech/sunpech.github.io/_drafts/2016-03-29-batman-v-superman-dawn-of-justice-review.md

 Based off his past work, Snyder can put together visually stunning movies, but the script and story-telling is weak.
 That's basically the problem with BvS.
 The characters leaping in the air, standing or walking in a field, and jumping into a fight all looks great in his films, but it's being over-used.

 The term, *meta-humsns*, is used to describe Wonder Woman, Cyborg, The Flash, and Aquaman in a an Lex Luthor's encrypted files.
-There's a [DC Unified Origin Theory](https://www.youtube.com/watch?v=l_IlBq7j7oQ),
+So are they lumping together all those with extraordinary abilities?
+There's a [DC Unified Origin Theory](https://www.youtube.com/watch?v=l_IlBq7j7oQ), which implies that both Wonder Woman and Aquaman are Kryptonians from long ago-- basically aliens.
+There's a part of me that's uncomfortable with this *Sci-Fi* origin to everything.
+It didnt work well for Star Wars with [midi-chlorians](http://starwars.wikia.com/wiki/Midi-chlorian), and it's not going to work here.